stajichlab/Botrytis_sRNA_profile/README.md

-# Botrytis_sRNA_profile
+# Botrytis smallRNA profiling
-Re-processing public sRNA data from Botrytis
+Re-processing public smRNA data from _Botrytis cinerea_

 Using fastp to trim adapytors, STAR to align, and some custom python to count read lengths and sequences